The Asscher Cut Diamond

 The crown of an Asscher cut diamond is higher and steeper than the one of a regular brilliant.
 This makes the cut very suitable for a solitaire setting.
 The Asscher has a rectangular shape.
 However, when it’s placed in the correct way, it almost looks round.

 Those who want to have an Asscher cut need to take a few things into account.
 The table – the top of the diamond – is relatively large.
 This provides you a clear view inside the diamond.
-Therefore, it is very important that an Asscher cut diamond has a high clarity.
+Therefore, it is very important that an Asscher cut diamond has high clarity.
 Otherwise, you’ll see the spots and impurities immediately.
 Choose preferably a VS2 clarity or higher.
 Also regarding color, it’s better to go for a beautiful clear color.
-The lesser color, the better.
-Though it depends on your own preference, we advise to choose an I-color or higher.
-This ‘Slightly Tinted White’ is also known as Top Crystal.
+The lesser the color, the better.
+Though it depends on your own preference, we advise choosing an I-color or higher.
+This ‘Slightly Tinted White’ is the same as Top Crystal.

 Because the shape doesn’t have the optimal sparkle, a ‘halo setting’ works great for the Asscher.
 Opt for a ring of brilliant diamonds to surround the Asscher cut and give it an extra sparkle boost.
-Besides in rings, Asscher cuts are often used as stud earrings and in tennis bracelets.
+Besides in rings, you find Asscher cuts as stud earrings and in tennis bracelets.

 However you decide to wear this beautiful diamond, an Asscher cut shows who you are.
 This cut radiates timeless elegance and class.
 It’s the perfect alternative if you don’t want a rectangular emerald but prefer a square sparkling diamond.
 Are you curious about Asscher cut jewelry?
-Check out these stunning Asscher cut diamond stud earrings or contact a diamond consultant for more information.
+Contact a diamond consultant for more information.